kimkulling/osre/README.md

 # osre
-An open source render engine.
+An experimental open source render engine.

+# Supported platforms:
+- Windows
+- Linux

 # How to start
 ## What you need to install